Rhodiola rosea is an herb known for increasing energy, improving mental and physical stamina, and for building resilience to stress.

 Because Rhodiola benefits in rising low moods and is generally well tolerated and is known to produce little to no side effects, people often turn to it as part of a complete program to address depression.

-In a recent randomized, double-blind, placebo-controlled trial, researchers found that Rhodiola may be useful for reducing depression symptoms.
+In a recent randomized, double-blind, placebo-controlled trial, researchers found that Rhodiola may be useful for reducing depression5 symptoms.
 In this study, researchers compared Rhodiola to Zoloft®.
 While Rhodiola's effects weren't as strong as the effects of Zoloft, participants experienced fewer uncomfortable side effects.

-It's believed that Rhodiola is good for treating depression by inhibiting monoamine oxidases (MAO).
+It's believed that Rhodiola is good for treating depression by inhibiting monoamine oxidases6 (MAO).
 In another study involving patients with mild to moderate depression, Rhodiola reduced participants' depressive symptoms and insomnia.
 In higher doses, it even boosted participants' self-esteem over six weeks.

 If you’re currently using medications to manage your anxiety or depression, it is important to speak with your prescriber before adding Rhodiola into your routine.